Aurora shooter's permit was revoked but gun wasn't seized

 "Let's use some common sense.
 If you have someone with a felony, obviously they are not the best law-abiding citizens who are going to follow through when they get the letter and go, 'oh yeah, here's my gun, no problem,'" Willis said.
 "We have to have oversight.
 That's the biggest flaw in the whole system.
 We're asking people who already have done something wrong, to do something right."

-Last year, Illinois joined other states like California in passing a law that allows family members to petition to have a gun removed from a home and a person's permit revoked if they believe they might use it to harm themselves or others.
+Last year, Illinois joined other states like California in passing a law that allows a family member to petition to have a gun removed from a home and a person's permit revoked if they believe they might use it to harm themselves or others.

 Lawmakers are also working to add teeth to restrictions on the transfers of gun ownership from a person whose permit has been revoked, Willis said.
 The change follows a 2018 shooting at a Tennessee Waffle House involving a man who had to give his guns to his father after his Illinois FOID card was revoked, but his father later gave them back to him.